kimtore/pms/doc/pms.md

 :   Add and play one or *NUMBER* random songs from the visible list.

 add-album
-:   Add all songs from the selected album to playlist.
-If part of the album already is at the end of the playlist, the remainder is added.
+:   Add all songs from the selected album to the queue.
+If part of the album already is at the end of the queue, the remainder is added.

 add-all
-:   Add all songs from the currently visible list to playlist.
+:   Add all songs from the currently visible list to the queue.

 add-artist
-:   Add all songs from the selected artist to the playlist
+:   Add all songs from the selected artist to the the queue.

 add-random [n]
-:   Add one or n random songs from the visible list to the playlist.
+:   Add one or n random songs from the visible list to the queue.

 remove
-:   Remove selected song from playlist
+:   Remove selected song from songlist.

 ## Playlist management

-create string
+create *STRING*
-:   Create a new empty playlist with given name
+:   Create a new empty playlist with given name.

-save string
+save *STRING*
-:   Saves the current list view into a new playlist file with given filename
+:   Saves the current songlist into a new playlist file with given name.

-delete-list [string]
+delete-list [*STRING*]
 :   Permanently delete the named playlist if given or else the current playlist

 activate-list
-:   Activate currently viewed list for playback
+:   Activate currently viewed songlist for playback.

 crop
-:   Crop the current playlist to the selected songs, or song under cursor
+:   Crop the current songlist to the selected songs, or song under cursor if none are selected.

 crop-playing
-:   Crop the current playlist to the currently playing song
+:   Crop the current songlist to the currently playing song.

 clear
-:   Clear the playlist
+:   Clear the queue.

 shuffle
-:   Shuffle the playlist
+:   Shuffle the queue.

-move integer
+move *NUMBER*
 :   Move the selected songs by the given offset.
 A positive offset moves songs down; a negative offset moves songs up.

-update [string]
+update [*STRING*]
 :   Ask MPD to update the music library. string can be a file in the music library, or one of this, thisdir, current or currentdir.

-select [string]
+select [*STRING*]
 :   Select songs matching a search term.
 If no parameter is given, the song under the cursor is affected.

-unselect [string]
+unselect [*STRING*]
 :   Unselect songs matching a search term.
 If no parameter is given, the song under the cursor is affected.

-toggle-select [string]
+toggle-select [*STRING*]
 :   Toggle selection of songs matching a search term.
 If no parameter is given, the song under the cursor is affected.

 clear-selection
-:   Unselect all songs in the playlist
+:   Unselect all songs in the current songlist.

 ## Application